Robert Reed Church

-Robert Reed Church Sr. (June 18, 1839 – August 29, 1912) was an American entrepreneur, businessman and landowner in Memphis, Tennessee, who began his rise during the American Civil War.
-He was the first African-American "millionaire" in the South.
-Church built a reputation for great wealth and influence in the business community.
-He founded Solvent Savings Bank, the first black-owned bank in the city, which extended credit to blacks so they could buy homes and develop businesses.
-As a philanthropist, Church used his wealth to develop a park, playground, auditorium and other facilities for the black community, who were excluded by state-enacted racial segregation from most such amenities in the city.
+Robert Reed Church Sr. (June 18, 1839 – August 29, 1912) was an American entrepreneur, businessman and landowner in Memphis, Tennessee, the first African-American millionaire in the South.

+Church built great wealth and influence in the business community.
+He founded Solvent Savings Bank, the first black-owned bank in the Memphis, which extended credit to black Americans so they could buy homes and develop businesses.
+A philanthropist, Church used his wealth to develop a park, playground, auditorium and other facilities for the black community, who were excluded by state-enacted racial segregation from most such amenities in the city.

 The son of a black mother and white father, Church began working as a steward when his father, a steamboat owner, took him along on his route between Memphis and New Orleans.
-Robert Church bought his first property in Memphis in 1862.
-He was well established by 1878-79, the years of devastating yellow fever epidemics which resulted in dramatic depopulation in the city.
+Robert Church bought his first property in Memphis in 1862 during the American Civil War.
+He was well established by 1878-79, when devastating yellow fever epidemics caused dramatic depopulation in the city.
 With property devalued, Church bought numerous businesses as well as undeveloped land, with the long-term view of their appreciation as the city recovered.
 He built his great wealth on this real estate.
 He purchased the first $1,000 municipal bond to help the city recover from bankruptcy after it was reduced to a taxing district.